awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-proxy.md

 -- index.jsp
 ```

-For example, the following configuration adds a listener on port 5000:
+For example, the following Apache 2\.4 configuration adds a listener on port 5000\.

 **Example \.ebextensions/httpd/conf\.d/port5000\.conf**